 What’s so special about the Northern Washington area?
 Well, for one thing its attractions.
 For another, it’s the proximity of Semiahmoo Resort to whatever piques your interest.
-And it is those unique points of interest, some even free, that have broad tourist appeal…on both sides of the border.
+And it is those unique points of interest, that have broad tourist appeal, on both sides of the border.

-The oldest passenger foot ferry in Washington State, the MV Plover was used to shuttle cannery workers to the Alaskan Salmon Cannery on Semiahmoo Spit, now home to Semiahmoo Resort.
+The oldest passenger foot ferry in Washington State, the MV Plover was used to shuttle cannery workers to the Alaskan Salmon Cannery on Semiahmoo Spit, at Semiahmoo Resort.
 MV Plover now provides passenger foot-ferry services during the summer season, shuttling up to 17 passengers along with bicycles and strollers to summer activities happening on both sides of Drayton Harbor.
-The Plover is certified by the U.S. Coast Guard.
-Complete details on the Historic Plover with sailing times, routes, history and fares can be found here.
-Every Friday, Saturday and Sunday.
-Memorial Day through Labor Day weekends.
+Complete details with sailing times, routes, history and fares can be found here.
+Runs every Friday, Saturday and Sunday from memorial Day through Labor Day.

 We're lucky to be right on the border (you can see it from the resort) and with Vancouver less than an hour away, make sure you bring your passport for an array of day trips!
 From the natural to the urban, it's time to explore BC, and Semiahmoo makes a great homebase.